Method of Moments for Estimation of Noisy Curves: Numerical Results

 To generate our data, we first prescribe $M$ segment lengths $Z_i$ uniformly randomly from the interval $[1, 2]$.
 Then we sample a random curve in $\bbR^d$ with $M$ segments by choosing the origin as the initial point, then iteratively adding points by choosing a random vector on the sphere with radius $L_i$ and adding it to the most recently generated point on the curve.
 We then subtract away the first moment of the curve to ensure that our curve is mean zero.
 We do not normalize the segment lengths to fit the curve into the unit ball (as in the hypotheses for Proposition \ref{prop:main-chi2-bd}) for numerical stability reasons.

 Recall Algorithm \ref{alg:full-alg} relies on having access to the noise-free moments of the ground truth curve $C^*$.
 For high noise, a very large number (order $\sigma^6$) of data points from a noisy cloud are required to closely estimate the first three moments of the noise-free underlying curve.
 In high dimensions, this becomes enormously computationally expensive.
 Therefore, we show results from two different experiments: one where we apply Algorithm \ref{alg:full-alg} directly on ground truth noise-free moments that we obtain from $C^*$ (i.e., we set $\widehat{m}_k = m_k^*$), and another experiment that uses empirical moments computed from a point cloud generated from $C^*$ (i.e. we estimate $\widehat{m}_k$ from data).
 Due to the large number of points needed to accurately estimate the third moment tensor, we compute the moments in an online manner so that we never have to store an entire point cloud in memory.
+We discuss more about the number of samples needed to estimate the third moment tensor in \S\ref{sec:third-mom-estimation}.

 Algorithm \ref{alg:full-alg} involves an initial phase that estimates a curve close to the ground truth before a second phase that directly minimizes the relaxed third moment loss.
 We propose two similar baseline algorithms to show that our initial rough estimation phase is essential: we simply directly minimize either the squared Frobenius loss of the third moment or the sum of the losses of the first, second and third moments from multiple random initializations, as detailed in Algorithm \ref{alg:baseline-alg}.
 We perform the optimization in an estimation of the natural $M$-dimensional subspace $V$ where the curve lies, so we minimize against the moments of the projected curve.
 As before, let $Q$ be the $(d, M)$-shaped matrix whose columns are the top $M$ eigenvectors of $\widehat{m}_2$; when $\widehat{m}_2$ equals $m_2^*$ exactly, the columns of $Q$ exactly span $V$.
 Then the first three moments of the projected curve can be estimated by $(\widehat{m}_1)_{\proj} = Q^T\widehat{m}_1$, $(\widehat{m}_2)_{\proj} = Q^T\widehat{m}_2Q$, and $(\widehat{m}_3)_{\proj} = \widehat{m}_3(Q, Q, Q)$.
 As in Algorithm \ref{alg:full-alg}, the minimizations are performed with gradient descent.
 We perform the minimization with $n = 10$ random initializations and choose the result with the best final moment loss.